 What is Imiquad® Imiquimod 5%/12.5mg Cream

 Imiquimod 5% cream is used to treat certain types of actinic keratoses (flat, scaly growths on the skin caused by too much sun exposure) on the face or scalp.
 Imiquimod cream is also used to treat superficial basal cell carcinoma – a type of skin cancer on the trunk, neck, arms, hands, legs, or feet and warts on the skin of the genital and anal areas.
-Imiquimod 5% Cream is in a class of component called immune response modifiers.
+Imiquimod 5% Cream is in a class of components called immune response modifiers.
 It treats genital and anal warts by increasing the activity of the body’s immune system.

 It is not known exactly how Imiquimod 5% cream works to treat actinic keratoses or superficial basal cell carcinoma, it does not cure warts, and new warts may appear during treatment.